kkrull/marmot/man/pandoc/marmot.1.md

 **init**

-: Make a new meta repo in the default directory
+: Create a new meta repo

 **meta**

-: Information about the meta repo (not the data it manages)
+: Information about the meta repo itself

-## CATEGORY AND REPOSITORY COMMANDS
+## CATEGORY COMMANDS

 **category**

 : Work with categories

+## REPOSITORY COMMANDS

 **exec**

-: Execute a command in multiple repositories
+: Execute a shell command in multiple repositories

 **repo**